-This course examines procedures for assessment of communication, language, and speech of students with Autism Spectrum Disorder.
+Examines procedures for assessment of communication, language, and speech of students with Autism Spectrum Disorder.
 Strategies will be reviewed for promoting language and communication skills across various learning environments.

 Prerequisite: SED 505.

 SED 535 Social Skills and Behavior Strategies (3)